How do I file a report?

 - Text Alert

 - Picture enhancement pack

 Do I have to pay for the report?

 Yes, all reports other than the found report have a small one-time fee.
 Additional report options are available.
-We require you to file ONE report PER animal or item that is missing/stolen etc. For search engine purposes and to be fair to everyone we may disable reports that violate this rule or we may charge additional fees.
+We require you to file ONE report PER animal or item that is missing/stolen etc. For search engine purposes and to be fair to everyone, we may disable reports that violate this rule or charge additional fees.

 How do I get back to my report?

-If you have to leave your computer, or close a reporting window down you can return to it at a later date by logging into your account and clicking on My Registry/Reports.
+If you have to leave your computer or close a reporting window down, you can return to it later by logging into your account and clicking on My Registry/Reports.
 You will find all of your filed reports here.
 Click on any report to resume editing.

 Stolen Horse International